- To Whom This Policy Applies

 Qualified Health Care Provider - A health care provider who has an expertise in transgender, sex reassignment, and/or gender identity/gender expression issues.

 Qualified Mental Health Professional - A mental health care provider who has an expertise in transgender, sex reassignment, and/or gender identity/gender expression issues.

 To assist in providing a comfortable and non-discriminatory University experience for students whose gender identity and/or gender expression does not conform to their assigned legal sex at birth, the University accepts requests from such students to change University records to reflect their gender identity and/or gender expression.

 - Process for Changing Title and Name Based on Gender Identity or Expression

 Students who enroll at New York University under their legal names may change their titles and first names to their preferred titles and first names to reflect their gender identity and/or gender expression, which may differ from the sex assigned to them at birth.

 - Effect of Change in Student Records

-A student's preferred title, first name, pronoun, and gender will be reflected in all of the student's University documents, including but not limited to the student's NYU identification card, director listing, class rosters, health center records, official transcript, and diploma.
+A student's preferred title, first name, pronoun, and gender will be reflected in all of the student's University documents, including but not limited to the student's NYU identification card, directory listing, class rosters, health center records, official transcript, and diploma.
 Students who prefer to have their legal first names and/or biological or legal sex on their official transcripts and diplomas must complete another "Affidavit of Name Change or Additions" and/or "Affidavit of Gender Change" prior to graduation to switch back to the student's legal first name and/or biological or legal sex.

 Please be advised that changing your name and/or gender in the University's student records is not the same as legally changing your name and/or gender through the courts (or in the case of gender, through a birth certificate in some States) and you may be challenged when you are asked to provide proof of your legal name and/or identity for employment or government purposes, such as obtaining a passport.